Snowflake

 Click Test at the bottom of the page.
 After passing the test, click Save.

-tipIf the connection test fails, please follow the prompts on the page to resolve the issue.
+tipIf the connection test fails, follow the prompts on the page to fix the issue.